 Prepare to Live with Little or No Electricity

 You may or may not have access to power during an economic collapse.
 Even if you do have power, you may not have the financial resources to pay for it.
 Prepare now by taking steps to reduce your energy consumption.
 Look at alternative energy resources (such as solar electric, solar thermal, propane, etc.) as a possible part of your plan.
 Be prepared to survive with little or no heat.
-You can find some helpful ideas here.
+You can find some helpful ideas in these posts.

 Strengthen Your Financial Status